Facebook deletes accounts linked to India's Congress party, Pakistan military

 These Pakistani accounts, pages, groups and Instagram accounts removed from Facebook had more than 2.8 million followers.

-Facebook has been taking similar measures elsewhere around the world.
-Last week it removed a social media network in the Philippines and took the unusual step of linking it to a businessman who said he had managed the president’s online election campaign in 2016.
+Last week the firm removed a social media network in the Philippines and took the unusual step of linking it to a businessman who said he had managed the president’s online election campaign in 2016.

 It has also taken such action recently against accounts in Russia and Iran.